sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

 that the confidence interval is different too: it now reports a “one-sided” confidence interval rather than a two-sided one.
-In a two-sided confidence interval we’re trying to find numbers *a* and *b* such that we’re confident that, if we were to repeat the study many times, then 95% of the time the mean would lie *between* *a* and *b*.
-In a one-sided confidence interval, we’re trying to find a single number *a* such that we’re confident that 95% of the time the true mean would be *greater than* *a* (or less than *a* if you selected ``Measure 1 < Measure 2`` in the ``Hypothesis`` section).
+In a two-sided confidence interval we’re trying to find numbers *a* and *b* such that we’re confident that, if we were to repeat the study many times, then 95\% of the time the mean would lie *between* *a* and *b*.
+In a one-sided confidence interval, we’re trying to find a single number *a* such that we’re confident that 95\% of the time the true mean would be *greater than* *a* (or less than *a* if you selected ``Measure 1 < Measure 2`` in the ``Hypothesis`` section).

 So that’s how to do a one-sided one sample *t*-test.
 However, all versions of the *t*-test can be one-sided.
-For an independent samples t test, you could have a one-sided test if you’re only interested in testing to see if group A has *higher* scores than group B, but have no interest in finding out if group B has higher scores than group A. Let’s suppose that, for Dr Harpo’s class, you wanted to see if
+For an independent samples *t*-test, you could have a one-sided test if you’re only interested in testing to see if group A has *higher* scores than group B, but have no interest in finding out if group B has higher scores than group A. Let’s suppose that, for Dr Harpo’s class, you wanted to see if